coruja1994-30/coruja1994-30/README.md

 - 👋 Hi, I’m Leonardo pereira
-- 👀 I’m interested in learn programming in Javascript and Python
+- 👀 I’m interested in learn programming in Java and Python
 - 🌱 I am currently studying a Bachelor's degree in Software Engineering
 - 💞️ I'm looking for new skills and knowledge in the area of ​​programming
 - 📫 E-mail: Leonardo.pere1704@gmail.com